hidem1129-oss/Modular-Factory-System/Hardware/DC_Motor_Board/README.md

 The board provides the electrical interface between the Pico-based Controller Board, an external motor-power path, an AE-TB6612 motor-driver module, and a connected DC motor.

-It is used for tabletop mechanisms such as conveyor belts, take-up rollers, and rack-and-pinion actuators.

 ---

 ## Purpose